 How to Grow Revenue and Help More People in Your Community

-In a recent episode of the Grow Your Practice Podcast, chiropractic marketer Dr. Jeff Langmaid shares his top marketing tips for physical therapists and chiropractors.
+In a recent episode of the Grow Your Practice Podcast, chiropractic marketer Dr. Jeff Langmaid shares his top marketing tips for chiropractors.

 Known as the “Evidence Based Chiropractor,” Jeff is devoted to increasing chiropractic utilization.
 His great-grandfather was a chiropractor who studied under BJ Palmer nearly 100 years ago.
 His goal is to continue that legacy as a chiropractor himself and by highlighting the power of chiropractic adjustment through research and marketing.
 He believes it’s time for conservative care practitioners of all types to step up and create a healthier world by scaling their unique healthcare professions.

-Chad and Jeff discussed the top marketing tips for chiropractors and physical therapists.
+Chad and Jeff discussed the top marketing tips for chiropractors.
 Some of Jeff’s key principles are to start with your patient database, lead with educational content, and create monthly recurring revenue.
-By implementing these practices, owners of chiropractic clinics, physical therapy practices and integrated wellness centers can improve profitability and generate consistent visits.
+By implementing these practices, owners of chiropractic clinics and integrated wellness centers can improve profitability and generate consistent visits.

 Why should practice owners care about marketing?